 Eric Bettinger, Christopher Doss, Susanna Loeb, Aaron Rogers, and Eric Taylor, "The Effects of Class Size on Online College Courses: Experimental Evidence," Economics of Education Review, 88(5), 2017

-Gabriella Gonzalez, Christopher Doss, Julia Kaufman, and Robert Bozick, Supporting middle-skills STEM workforce development: Analysis of workforce skills in demand and education institutions' curricular offerings in the oil and gas sector, RAND (RR-2899-NSF), 2019
+Gonzalez, Gabriella C., Christopher Joseph Doss, Julia H. Kaufman, and Robert Bozick, Supporting Middle-Skills STEM Workforce Development: Analysis of Workplace Skills in Demand and Education Institutions' Curricular Offerings in the Oil and Gas Sector, RAND Corporation (RR-2899-NSF), 2019

 Sean Reardon, Christopher Doss, Josh Gagne, Rebecca Gleit, Andrea Johnson, and Victoria Sosina, A portrait of educational outcomes in California., Getting Down To Facts II, 2018